wpilibsuite/frc-docs/source/docs/software/dashboards/dashboard-intro.rst

 Driver Dashboard
 ----------------

 During competition the drive team will use this dashboard to get information from the robot.
 It should focus on conveying key information instantly.
 This is often best accomplished by using large, colorful, and easy to understand visual elements.

-Most teams will use this dashboard to select their autonomous routine.
-It is often helpful to hide this choice after the selection is made as that information is not needed during the match.
+Most teams will also use this dashboard to select their autonomous routine.

 Take caution to carefully consider what *needs* to be on this dashboard and if there is another better way of communicating that information.
 Any members of the drive team (especially the driver) looking at the dashboard takes their focus away from the match.
 Using :ref:`LEDs <docs/software/hardware-apis/misc/addressable-leds:Addressable LEDs>` to indicate the state of your robot is a good example of a way to communicate useful information to the driver without having to take their eyes off the robot.